 11) Burning of ANY HEAVY smoke-producing material is strictly prohibited.
 This includes but is not limited to rubber tires, plastics, roofing, tar paper, old furniture, garbage, cloth, or any petroleum base product.

 12) Burning of any of the following is prohibited: tarpaper, composite roofing, any asbestos-containing material, including siding, composite wood products, paint cans, railroad ties, landscape timbers, garbage, plastic, foams, old furniture, cloth, petroleum products, hazardous materials, household cleaners, household trash, metals, aerosol cans, tires, or non-dried heavy smoke-producing wet or green brush or trees.

 13) Only dried clean wood and organic wastes, such as wild grasses and agricultural fields shall be allowed to be burned.
 Clean wood waste includes only dry trees, brush, and dimensional, non-treated lumber (2x4s, 2x6s, etc.).

 14) A garden hose or other fire extinguishing equipment shall be available at the burn location.
 Residents shall keep an adequate water supply or a fire extinguisher on hand while burning.

-15) Burning shall be conducted one hour after sunrise to one hour before sunset (except agriculture and other specifically approved fires).
-No materials may be added to the fire 2 hours before sunset.
+15) Burning shall be conducted one hour after sunrise to one hour before sunset (except for agriculture and other specifically approved fires).

 16) There will be no charge for Burn Permits.